Kelowna: Crime

 In February 2009, an RCMP gang task unit was approved to help deal with gang violence.

-Most crime in Kelowna is non-violent property crime.
+Most crimes in Kelowna are non-violent property crimes.
 In 2012, Kelowna had the highest reported crime rate in Canada: 8,875 per 100,000.
 Police focused on crime in 2014, and Kelowna moved into the number four position across the country.

-In 2015, RCMP Supt.
-Nick Romanchuk stated, "I am absolutely convinced that as our drug enforcement numbers increase, our overall crime rate will decrease."
+In 2015, RCMP Superintendent Nick Romanchuk stated, "I am absolutely convinced that as our drug enforcement numbers increase, our overall crime rate will decrease."
 As of 2016, the crime rate had returned to second highest in Canada.
-In 2017, the property crime in Kelowna rate went up six per cent, once again the highest rate in Canada, while the drug crime rate fell two per cent.
+In 2017, the property crime rate in Kelowna went up 6%, once again the highest rate in Canada, while the drug crime rate fell 2%.

 In 2013, 446 victims of domestic violence were reported in Kelowna, earning the city the highest per-capita rate of domestic violence in British Columbia and the tenth-highest across Canada.
-This was a slight drop compared to 2011, when Kelowna reported the fourth-highest rate nationally and led the province in family violence.
+This was a slight drop compared to 2011 when Kelowna reported the fourth-highest rate nationally and led the province in family violence.

-In 2014, Kelowna, there were 251 marijuana charges per 100,000 population, the highest per capita rate in Canada.
+In 2014, in Kelowna, there were 251 marijuana charges per 100,000 population, the highest per capita rate in Canada.

 In 2012, Kelowna had the highest crime rate of any metropolitan area in Canada, mainly because of its property crime.
 This increase has, however, been attributed mainly to the actions of a relative few known, prolific offenders.
 Illicit Drug use is high in the region.
 Between 2012 and 2016, Kelowna led the country in cannabis, cocaine, and heroin possession.
 As of 2016, the crime rate has declined to second highest.
 In 2017, Kelowna had the highest opioid overdose rate in Canada.